-AMY GRAY, FOUNDER & ALFRED WILSON, BUSINESS ADVISOR
+AMY GRAY, FOUNDER and CEO & ALFRED WILSON, BUSINESS ADVISOR

 New Leaf Speaker Management was founded in 2001 by Amy Gray, as a favor to famous former hacker Kevin Mitnick.
 Amy, then a conference producer for Giga Information Group, hired Kevin to keynote at her company’s CIO Summit after seeing him on the cover of WIRED magazine.
 In 2002, she agreed to serve as his speaking agent to negotiate with his publisher on the number of speaking appearances he’d do in support of his first book, The Art of Deception.
 For the first five years in business, New Leaf was devoted solely to Kevin, and Amy learned the ropes of the representation business via the school of hard knocks.